-The roasted dominance grows with increased crema quantity and remains dominant throughout the cup’s consumption, as seen in Fig. 1.5.
+The roasted dominance grows with increased crema quantity.
+It remains dominant throughout the cup’s consumption, as seen in Fig. 1.5.
 A low crema quantity, or no crema, on the other hand, resulted in carbon dominance and bitterness.

-The same study used nose-space analysis to validate these findings, which is a method for investigating scent release in vivo using mass spectrometry to evaluate exhaled air during intake (Barron et al., 2012).
+The same study used nose-space analysis to validate these findings, a method for investigating scent release in vivo using mass spectrometry to evaluate exhaled air during intake (Barron et al., 2012).

 The study found that a larger crema quantity resulted in higher overall intensity.
 By combining the TDS and nose-space data, we may deduce that smells trapped in the crema can be detected by sensory perception and recorded in the nose space during consumption.